shadow0x59/cream/README.md

 	public constructor() {
 		let expressApp = express();
 		/*
-			here you can use any express middleware like cors, json, bodyParser */
+			here you can use any express middleware like cors, json,   bodyParser, morgan, etc.
+		*/
 		expressApp.use(express.json());